oorzc/ssh-tools/README.md

         "username": "username", // (Required) Login username
         "password": "password", // Login password (or private key path, choose one)
         // "privateKeyPath": "/your_path/id_rsa", // Private key path (or login password, choose one).
 Note: it's best not to place the key in the root directory of the code.
-        "upload_on_save": false, // Real-time submission after saving, recommended for single-person development.
+        "proxy": false, // Whether to use proxy, default false "upload_on_save": false, // Real-time submission after saving, recommended for single-person development.
 If set to true, watch, submit_git_before_upload, compress, and deleteRemote are ineffective.
 Default is false.
         "watch": true, // Watch for file changes in the upload directory, default is true.
 If upload_on_save is true, this is ineffective.
 If distPath is configured, only changes in distPath are watched.
         "submit_git_before_upload": true, // For team development, commits local git before uploading to prevent overwriting remote code, default is false.